-Canada Child Benefit (CCB) 2025: Payment Dates & Application Guide
+Canada Child Benefit 2025 (CCB) : Payment Dates & Application Guide

-Who Is Eligible for CCB?
+Who Is Eligible for the Canada Child Benefit (CCB)?

-• You are primarily responsible for the child’s care and upbringing
+• You are primarily responsible for the child’s care and upbringing.

-• You are a resident of Canada for tax purposes
+• You are a resident of Canada for tax purposes.

-• A Canadian citizen
+• Canadian citizen

-• A permanent resident
+• Permanent resident

 How Much Can You Receive in 2025?